Cultural and Media Studies BA

 All these qualities are valuable in diverse careers across a wide range of industries and roles such as the media, journalism, cultural and creative industries, education, politics, NGOs and the public sector.

-A good number of our graduates go on to postgraduate study at Leeds or another institution.
+A number of our graduates go on to postgraduate study at Leeds or another institution.

 The School is committed to helping you achieve your career ambitions.
 You work closely with staff in the School and careers advisers to source opportunities to gain experience, develop your skills and build networks.
 Our students are among the top 5 most targeted by top employers according to The Graduate Market 2022, High Fliers Research.